Qiskit/qiskit/CONTRIBUTING.md

 * The first commit line is the most important.

-In Git commits the first line of the commit message has special significance.
+In Git commits, the first line of the commit message has special significance.
-It is used as the default pull request title, email notification subject line, git annotate messages, gitk viewer annotations, merge commit messages and many more places where space is at a premium.
+It is used as the default pull request title, email notification subject line, git annotate messages, gitk viewer annotations, merge commit messages, and many more places where space is at a premium.
 As well as summarizing the change itself, it should take care to detail what part of the code is affected.

 * Describe any limitations of the current code.

-If the code being changed still has future scope for improvements, or any known limitations then mention these in the commit message.
+If the code being changed still has future scope for improvements, or any known limitations, then mention these in the commit message.
 This demonstrates to the reviewer that the broader picture has been considered and what tradeoffs have been done in terms of short term goals vs. long term wishes.